 While atheists often portray religion purely as a sociological ‘control’ system, setting laws and morals for behaviour, thus having survival advantages, they deny the existence of a spiritual awareness or experience, which lies at the essence of all profound mystical philosophies.
 The mystical experience of a god or creative force or higher intelligence has had a profound influence of human culture.
 How did this come to happen?
 That, and the emergence of self-awareness, is the 2001 Space Odyssey question.
 While still denied by some, more ancient rock art experts, such as David Coulson, consider that early man may have discovered hallucinogens, capable of expanding awareness to another level.
 Many of the shapes and patterns and depictions are consistent with those visual distortions seen under the influence of plants containing tryptamines, such as psilocybin found in mushrooms.
 Could hallucinogens played in part in the evolution of our intelligence?
 (Stay with me on this one.)

-In North and South America two cacti containing mescalin grow - San pedro in the South and Peyote in the North.
-Mescalin, like dopamine, is a phenethylamine, not a tryptamine.
+In North and South America two cacti containing mescalin grow – San pedro in the South and Peyote in the North.
+Mescalin, like dopamineDopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating…, is a phenethylamine, not a tryptamine.
 When these started to be used in not really known.

 Dr Fred Previk, in his book ‘The Dopaminergic Mind in Human Evolution’ makes a good case for our increase in intelligence being driven by a set of circumstances that increased dopamine in the left hemisphere of the brain, while serotonin predominates in the right hemisphere.
 All non-human species with advanced intelligence also have similarly high levels of dopamine.
 In other words, the biochemical changes in the software of our brains drove the evolution of intelligence, not genetics.